david-westreicher/minispark/README.md

 Notice that we do the aggregation twice.
 First we *pre-aggregate* the data so that the shuffle files are smaller.
 Then we do the final aggregation after the shuffle.

 ### 5) Job Creation
-A job in **minispark** corresponds to running a stage.
+A job in **minispark** corresponds to running a stage for one part of the input data.
 Depending on the execution engine, jobs can be run sequentially or in parallel.
 In our example the following jobs would be run:

 - **Stage 0**: Create a job for each partition of the `users` table, load the data and write to shuffle partitions based on `user_id` (block by block) **`ScanJob(file=..., block_id=...)`**